Level of education

 Description

-The aim of this course is to deepen and complement the theoretical knowledge acquired in
+This course aims to deepen and supplement the theoretical knowledge acquired by students in spectroscopy during their bachelor's degree.

 CM: 15